Shyamal Mitra

-Shyamal Mitra (14 January 1929 – 15 November 1987) was an Indian playback singer, music director, and film producer.
+Shyamal Mitra (Note: /bn/.) (/bn/; 14 January 1929 – 15 November 1987) was an Indian playback singer, music director, and film producer.
 He worked extensively in both Hindi and Bengali cinema and was regarded as one of the notable figures of the golden era of the Bengali music industry, alongside Hemanta Mukherjee, Kishore Kumar, Manabendra Mukhopadhyay, Manna Dey and other bengali singers.

 Mitra's baritone voice was known for its expressive quality and wide emotional range.
 In addition to recording a large number of Bengali modern songs, he contributed as a playback singer in more than one hundred Bengali films and composed music for over fifty films.
 He also lent his voice to songs in other Indian languages, including Hindi, Assamese, and Oriya.

 Early life

 Shyamal Mitra was born into a Bengali Kayastha family in Naihati, a city near Kolkata, India.
 His ancestral village was Patul, near Seakhala.
 His father, Sadhan Kumar Mitra, was a well-known doctor in Naihati who wished his son to follow in his footsteps and become a doctor.
 However, Shyamal Mitra was deeply inclined towards music, drawing inspiration from his mother and from local singer Mrinal Kanti Ghosh.
 The family home was a meeting place for individuals associated with the Indian People's Theatre Association (IPTA), which enabled young Mitra to come in contact with Salil Chowdhury.
 Shyamal Mitra and his youngest sister Reba often performed the song "O Aalor Pathajatree" on the streets in support of IPTA activities.

 Mitra pursued his graduate studies at Hooghly Mohsin College, then affiliated with the University of Calcutta.
 There, he came under the influence of Satinath Mukhopadhyay, a noted exponent of modern Bengali music, who encouraged him to pursue his musical interests.
 Later, after moving to Kolkata, he met Sudhirlal Chakraborty, which became a turning point in his career.

 Mitra initially faced struggles but received his first opportunity as a playback singer in Sunandar Biye (1949), alongside Supriti Ghosh and Pratima Bandyopadhyay.
 Around the same time, he recorded his first modern songs under the His Master's Voice label, under the guidance of Sudhirlal Chakraborty.
 Following the death of Chakraborty in 1952, Mitra recorded "Smriti Tumi Bedonar", which marked a significant breakthrough in his career.
 Thereafter, he emerged as one of the leading singers and composers of Bengal.